Winter Olympics 2022 schedule: What to watch tonight on NBC, Peacock

 Sign up for Peacock here and watch the 2022 Winter Olympics live!

-Last night in primetime, we watched Julia Marino (Westport, CT) win the silver medal in women’s slopestyle–the first official medal for the U.S. at the Beijing Winter Games.
-In figure skating, the Russian Olympic Committee’s Kamila Valiyeva delivered an incredible performance in the women’s short program giving us just a glimpse of what’s to come as the 15-year-old prepares to make a historic gold medal run.
+Last night in primetime, we watched the U.S. figure skating team claim the silver medal marking the highest American finish since the team event debuted at the 2014 Sochi Games.
 Click here to relive the moment or experience it for the first time if you didn’t have the chance to watch it live!

 RELATED: TV schedule, day-by-day viewing guide to the Beijing Winter Games

-We’ve got an exciting lineup ahead today on NBC and Peacock featuring five medal events listed below.
+We’ve got an exciting lineup ahead today on NBC and Peacock featuring seven medal events listed below.
 Live coverage begins during the day at 2:00 p.m.
-ET with Speed Skating as the men battle it out in the 5000m event.
+ET with Biathlon as the women battle it out in the 15km event, followed by the Mixed Team Normal Hill event in Ski Jumping.

-Tonight in primetime (beginning at 7:00 p.m ET), Mikaela Shiffrin (Edwards, Colorado) takes the stage in the Women’s Giant Slalom.
-The three-time overall World Cup champion and six-time world champion is a gold medal threat and is poised to make history in Beijing depending on how many events she chooses to enter.
-Click here to see Shiffrin’s potential schedule.
-The figure skating action continues in the team event as the U.S. will be represented by Alexa Knierim (Addison, Illinois) and Brandon Frazier (Colorado Springs, Colorado) in the pairs’ free skate.
-Team captains Madison Chock (Redondo Beach, California) and Evan Bates (Ann Arbor, Michigan) will skate in the free dance, and Karen Chen (Fremont, California) in the women’s free skate.

-RELATED: Recap – Valieva, Kagiyama have breakout team event performances; ROC takes lead

 Winter Olympics 2022 Schedule – What to Watch on NBC and Peacock: